cyverse-archive/metadactyl-clj/doc/endpoints/app-metadata.md

 Only the "id" field is required; the rest of the fields will be left unmodified if they're not specified.

-## Getting Analyses in the JSON Format Required by the DE
+## Getting Analysis JSON in DE Format

 Secured Endpoint: GET /secured/template/{analysis-id}